searls/rubbycop/README.md

 ## Contributors

-Here's a [list](https://github.com/bbatsov/rubocop/graphs/contributors) of all the people who have contributed to the development of RuboCop.
+Here's a [list](https://github.com/bbatsov/rubocop/graphs/contributors) of all the people who have contributed to the development of RubbyCop.

 I'm extremely grateful to each and every one of them!

-If you'd like to contribute to RuboCop, please take the time to go through our short
+If you'd like to contribute to RubbyCop, please take the time to go through our short
 [contribution guidelines](CONTRIBUTING.md).

-Converting more of the Ruby Style Guide into RuboCop cops is our top priority right now.
-Writing a new cop is a great way to dive into RuboCop!
+Converting more of the Ruby Style Guide into RubbyCop cops is our top priority right now.
+Writing a new cop is a great way to dive into RubbyCop!

 Of course, bug reports and suggestions for improvements are always welcome.
 GitHub pull requests are even better! :-)

 ## Funding

-While RuboCop is free software and will always be, the project would benefit immensely from some funding.
+While RubbyCop is free software and will always be, the project would benefit immensely from some funding.
 Raising a monthly budget of a couple of thousand dollars would make it possible to pay people to work on certain complex features, fund other development related stuff (e.g. hardware, conference trips) and so on.
 Raising a monthly budget of over $5000 would open the possibility of someone working full-time on the project